Barry Barker

-Barry Barker is a British Contemporary Art curator and gallerist.
-He is head of the Centre for Contemporary Visual Arts at the University of Brighton.
+Barry Barker is a British contemporary art curator and gallerist.

+Career

 Previously, Barker worked with Nigel Greenwood and was exhibitions officer at the Institute of Contemporary Arts London and the John Hansard Gallery before becoming Director of the Arnolfini in Bristol 1986-1991 overseeing a refurbishment of the gallery.
 Following this, Barker was briefly with the South Bank Centre before becoming a Director of the Lisson Gallery.
-Barker's main areas of interest have been conceptual art and minimal and he had an influential role in many artists' careers of the last thirty years, especially Anish Kapoor.
+Barker's main areas of interest have been conceptual art and minimal and he had an influential role in many artists' careers over a thirty year period, especially Anish Kapoor.
 In 1986, he was co-curator of "Falls the Shadow" with Jon Thompson at the Hayward Gallery.
+He moved to become Head of the University of Brighton gallery, responsible for the Visions programme of contemporary artists as well as supporting student exhibitions.